Run a Validator node

 Prerequisites

 To run the Chiliz Chain validator node, you must have the Docker Engine installed either on your machine or server.
+You can use a cloud provider like Amazon Web Services, Google Cloud Platform, or Microsoft Azure, or you can set up your own server (see below).

-Therefore, please complete the Docker installation before you proceed.
+Pease complete the Docker installation before you proceed.

 System requirements

-Pre-build Docker images
+Pre-built Docker images

-Launch a Validator and start the sync
+Launching a Validator node and starting the sync

 The recommended starting point to run a Chiliz Chain validator node is with the mounted data volume.
 If this method is used to recreate a Docker container, the data gets stored in the directory and can easily be reused or cloned to another validator.